Digital Transition Policy

 Check-up 2.0 self-assessments

-- Assess your agency's information and records management capabilities using the National Archives' self-assessment tool Check-up 2.0.
+All agencies are required to assess their information and records management capabilities annually using the National Archives' self-assessment tool Check-up.

 Reduce paper stockpiles